 I’m currently editing books 4 and 5 of my space opera, as well as writing a sequel series to my “Love at First Bite” quartet.

 I usually read book reviews to family members.
 They find them entertaining.
-Bad ones I make fun of, since they’re usually written by the barely literate.
-I once used the street gang MS-13 as a random encounter villain, and someone tried accused me of being a “white nationalist.”
-I don’t know what “nations list” is exactly, unless it was a musical number on Animatics growing up.
+Bad ones I make fun of since they’re usually written by the barely literate.
+I once used the street gang MS-13 as a random encounter villain, and someone tried to accuse me of being a “white nationalist.”
+I don’t know what “nations list” is exactly unless it was a musical number on Animatics growing up.

 If you **want** to be a writer, I say to you: No, you don’t.
 No, really, you don’t.
 Falling into writing will reprogram your brain, and trust me, your brain will not shut off.

 What was the best money you ever spent as a writer?